Ear Training with Meludia, A Review

 The term ‘ear training’ means developing the competence to recognize instantly what you hear.
 This applies to all musical concepts including melodies, chords and rhythms.
 As a musician, the ability to respond spontaneously to the music around you is crucial, both on stage and in the studio.
 Not everything is rehearsed and written down, some of the most sublime moments in recorded and live music are improvised.
 This is where ear training comes in.

-Having taught ear training for several years, I still have difficulties understanding why some people can do this naturally, whereas others may struggle for months on end without much progress.
+Having taught ear training for several years, I still have difficulties understanding why so people can do this naturally, whereas others may struggle for months on end without much progress.
 This secret may be revealed by neurologists some day.
 In the meantime, some of us will continue practicing the usual drills of music; triads, 7th chords, inversions, scales, rhythms and so on.
 All of these are well represented in apps like Ear Master, which are fine tools in their own right, but don’t make the process of ear training any smoother.

 EAR TRAINING VOCABULARY